OmarAymanHassan/system-ticket-data-summary/README.md

 - **44% of tickets are one device** (the cable router), across all three customers in two weeks - prevention (firmware push, batch swap, self-service reset) attacks half the queue at once.
-- **Repeated remote fixes never held**: hold times of 2-25 hours, and 100% of repeat chains ended in a device replacement or technician anyway - supporting an escalate-on-second-contact rule.
+- **Repeated remote fixes never held**: hold times of 2-25 hours, and 5 of 6 repeat chains - including all three router chains - ended in a device replacement or technician visit anyway (the sixth resolved as a forgotten PIN) - supporting an escalate-on-second-contact rule.
 - **First-contact resolution is 67% overall but 0% for Hardware** - four
   products are perfect, one device destroys the KPI.
 - **Every customer is a repeat caller** (10-11 contacts each in two weeks) -